liveh2o/protobuf-activerecord/README.md

 end
 ```

-Protoable will map the `first_name`, `last_name`, `email`, & `account_id` columns, skipping the timestamp columns.
+Protobuf Active Record will map the `first_name`, `last_name`, `email`, & `account_id` columns, skipping the timestamp columns.
 Repeated fields and fields that are nil will not be mapped.

 **Dates**

-Since Protocol Buffer messages don't support sending date, time, or datetime fields, Protoable expects date, time, and datetime fields to be sent as integers.
-Just like Active Record handles translating Ruby dates, times, and datetimes into the proper database column types, Protoable will handle converting dates, times, and dateimes to and from integers mapping protobuf message fields.
+Since Protocol Buffer messages don't support sending date, time, or datetime fields, Protobuf Active Record expects date, time, and datetime fields to be sent as integers.
+Just like Active Record handles translating Ruby dates, times, and datetimes into the proper database column types, Protobuf Active Record will handle converting dates, times, and dateimes to and from integers mapping protobuf message fields.

-Picking up our users table example again, if you wanted to add a `created_at` field to your protobuf message, if you add it as an integer field, Protoable will handle the conversions for you:
+Picking up our users table example again, if you wanted to add a `created_at` field to your protobuf message, if you add it as an integer field, Protobuf Active Record will handle the conversions for you:

 ```Ruby
 class UserMessage < ::Protobuf::Message